Chas-M/lesson/readme.md

   - String for the tags
   - Lower case
   - Multiple tags must be comma delimited.
 Example `["charcoal", "pencil"]`

+#### Layout

+- The only file you really need to edit is `home.html`
+- This is where the mark up is for the page

 #### Static